williamouyang/okta.github.io/_source/docs/api/resources/oauth-clients.md

 > Client secret is only shown on the initial creation of a client application (and only if the token_endpoint_auth_method is one that requires a client secret).
   It is never returned in a GET call.

+> The `service` application type and `client_credentials` grant type are currently in **Beta** status.

 > The "grant_types" and "response_types" values described above are partially orthogonal, as they refer to arguments passed to different endpoints in the [OAuth 2.0 protocol](https://tools.ietf.org/html/rfc6749).
 However, they are related in that the "grant_types" available to a client influence the "response_types" that the client is allowed to use, and vice versa.
 For instance, a "grant_types" value that includes "authorization_code" implies a "response_types" value that includes "code", as both values are defined as part of the OAuth 2.0 authorization code grant.

-> At least one redirect URI and response type is required for all client types, with one exception: if the client uses the [Resource Owner Password](https://tools.ietf.org/html/rfc6749#section-4.3) flow (if `grant_types` contains the value `password`) then no redirect URI or response type is necessary.
-In this case you can pass either null or an empty array for these attributes.
+> At least one redirect URI and response type is required for all client types, with exceptions: if the client uses the [Resource Owner Password](https://tools.ietf.org/html/rfc6749#section-4.3) flow (if `grant_types` contains the value `password`) or [Client Credentials](https://tools.ietf.org/html/rfc6749#section-4.4) flow (if `grant_types` contains the value `client_credentials`) then no redirect URI or response type is necessary.
+In these cases you can pass either null or an empty array for these attributes.

 ## Client Application Operations